jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ---
 ## Transformer-Based RNA Reactivity Model

-After establishing a linear baseline, we move to a more capable architecture: a **Transformer** designed to model RNA sequences and their structure-dependent chemical reactivity.
+After establishing a linear baseline, a more complex architecture is implemented using a **Transformer** model that captures complex interactions within the sequence and integrates structural features from external in silico data.
 Transformers naturally capture **long-range interactions**—a key challenge in RNA folding—through self-attention.
+Classical machine-learning models cannot directly model these long-range dependencies because they rely on fixed, hand-engineered features, whereas deep learning architectures learn these interactions automatically from raw sequence data.
+In a Transformer, each nucleotide is first mapped to a continuous vector via a learned embedding layer, along with positional encodings that mark its location, allowing the model to reason over the RNA sequence in a high-dimensional space where structural patterns become learnable.

 ### Choice for Transformer model

 RNA reactivity depends on **global structural context**: bases far apart in sequence may pair, stabilize helices, or modulate local flexibility.
-Compared to CNNs or RNNs, Transformers:
+Compared to other deep learning models, Transformers:

 - use **self-attention**, allowing every position to attend to every other  (Vaswani et al., 2017)
 - learn **pairwise dependencies** without fixed receptive fields
 - scale well to long sequences with stable training
 - unify both **local motifs** and **non-local structural influences**

-This makes them well suited for SHAPE reactivity, which reflects a mixture of **local chemistry** and **global RNA geometry**.
+This makes them well-suited for SHAPE reactivity, which reflects a mixture of **local chemistry** and **global RNA geometry**.

+RNA reactivity depends on **global structural context**: bases far apart in sequence may pair, stabilize helices, or modulate local flexibility.
+Transformers are particularly useful here because they:

+- use self-attention, letting every nucleotide consider any other in the sequence

+- learn pairwise and long-range dependencies without fixed receptive fields

+- integrate both local features and global structural signals

+This makes them well-suited for modeling SHAPE reactivity, which reflects a combination of local chemical environment and global RNA geometry.

 ### Model Architecture Highlights

 The model includes:

-- **Token embeddings** for nucleotides (A/C/G/U/T)
+- **Token embeddings** for nucleotides (A/C/G/U)
 - **Learned positional embeddings**, capturing positional bias more flexibly than sinusoidal encodings
 - **Multi-head self-attention** for long-range interactions
 - **Feed-forward blocks** for nonlinear transformation of local context